Notion Too Bloated? 5 Productivity Tools That Might Fit Better

 Cons

-- -No native real-time collaboration — sync requires Obsidian Sync or a third-party service
+- -No built-in real-time collaboration: you need Obsidian Sync or a third-party solution for team use

-- -Steeper learning curve than Notion, especially for users without Markdown experience
+- -Steeper learning curve for users unfamiliar with Markdown syntax and plugin configuration workflows

 Coda